-- 4) If the Owner decides to sell the marina the City shall have the first right of refusal. - 5) Maintain existing boat ramp to be utilized by public entities for public related activities such as emergency events. - 6) Maintain a "Clean Marina" designation from the DEP. - 7) Construct a paved 5' wide sidewalk that would connect from the existing trail located on the west side of the Intracoastal Waterway west adjacent to the drainage canal and running westerly south of the Condominium and then south of the Parking Garage.
-The existing trail easement along the Intracoastal Waterway would be vacated by the City upon completion of the new trail.
-(Constructed in the initial phase or commencing construction within 18 months and completion within 24 months of the approval of the MPD Agreement, whichever is earlier.) - 8) Provide prototype Palm Coast entry way sign or as agreed to by both parties along the Intracoastal Waterway.
+Construct a paved 5' wide sidewalk that would connect from the existing trail located on the west side of the ICW west adjacent to the drainage canal and running westerly south of the Condominium and then south of the Parking Garage.
+The existing trail easement along the ICW would be vacated by the City upon completion of the new trail.
+(Constructed in the initial phase or within 18 months and completion within 24 months of the approval of the MPD Agreement, whichever is earlier.)

+Provide prototype Palm Coast entry way sign or as agreed to by both parties along the Intracoastal Waterway.
 The sign can be combined with developers sign.